 Withhold federal income tax from your employee’s wages.
-The amount you withhold is based on their pay, the allowances they claim on Form W-4, and their filing status.
+The amount you withhold is based on the employee’s Form W-4 information.
 Use the IRS’s income tax withholding tables to determine the amount.

 You may also have to withhold state and local income taxes from your employee’s pay.
 Check with your state for more information.